-Deontological System_i = {lying

-$$\geq$$

-steal \geq assault \geq kill}

-Moral deontological theories are usually ordinal theories.
+Deontological System $i = \{lying \geq steal \geq assault \geq kill\}$ Moral deontological theories are usually ordinal theories.

 We can say that cardinal theories are the ones that provide us with the most information, since besides a preference ranking, they make available to us a comparative magnitude between preferences, while ordinal theories are the least informative normative structures.
-The best kind of situation in a decision-making under moral uncertainty is when we have to compare different moral theories that are cardinal and are inter-theoretically comparable (it is when we have more information).
-Inter-theoretical comparability refers to the fact that not always cardinal theories are inter-theoretically comparable, that is, there is not always a nonarbitrary exchange rate between the units of "Choice-Worthiness" between theories.
+The best kind of situation in a decision-making under moral uncertainty is when we have to compare different moral theories that are cardinal and are intertheoretically comparable (it is when we have more information).
+Intertheoretical comparability refers to the fact that not always cardinal theories are inter-theoretically comparable, that is, there is not always a nonarbitrary exchange rate between the units of "Choice-Worthiness" between theories.

-Maximization of Expected Choice-Worthiness, Variance Voting, and Borda Rule
+Maximization of Expected Choice-Worthiness, Variance Voting, and Borda Rule: The MacAskill's methods

-To solve the decision problem of moral uncertainty, and the problem of intertheoretical comparability, MacAskill (2014) recommends the following methods:
+To solve the decision problem of moral uncertainty, and the problem of inter-theoretical comparability, MacAskill (2014) recommends the following methods:

-- Maximization of Expected Choice-Worthiness (MEC): the MEC is used if all the moral theories considered by the agent are cardinal and inter-theoretical comparable theories; - Variance Voting (VV): used when the moral theories under consideration are cardinal but not inter-theoretically comparable; - 3) Borda Rule (BR): if all the theories under consideration are ordinal.
+- 1) Maximization of Expected Choice-Worthiness (MEC): the MEC is used if all the moral theories considered by the agent are cardinal and inter-theoretical comparable theories; - 2) Variance Voting (VV): used when the moral theories under consideration are cardinal but not inter-theoretically comparable;

+3) Borda Rule (BR): if all the theories under consideration are ordinal.
 It is important to realize that it is possible to reduce a cardinal theory to an ordinal.
 However, much information (the magnitude of preferences) is lost in the process.